foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 For the newer dataset, I tried to make it as balanced as possible, balancing the areas where chests are opened and trying to open a ratio of world chests to encounter chests based on their overthrow progress value (a world chest is worth 25 while triage is worth 250 and encounters are worth 450, so there should be 18 world chests to encounter chests).

 Every single chest and stigmata that were opened in the 3 areas was recorded.
 I only started analysis on chest datasets when they had hit about 1000 data points.
+Every class item at a certain point onwards was also recorded.

+Chest types are segregated by the point value gained in overthrow, which might hint at underlying drop rates.

 ## Exploratory Data Analysis <a name="Exploration"></a>
 ### PHDRC.csv